Stuart Forster visits Saalburg Roman Fort in Germany, discovering a historic site that once lay on the frontier of the Roman Empire.

-Before departing I decide to walk around the remainder of the archaeological park.
+Before departing I walk around the remainder of the archaeological park.
 The Saalburg Circuit trail runs for 2.4 kilometres and leads me past a temple dedicated to Mithras, reconstructions of civilian houses from the Roman era plus a column depicting Jupiter.

-There’s also the remains of earthworks dug in 1913 by 120 Prussian Army engineers.
+There are also the remains of earthworks dug in 1913 by 120 Prussian Army engineers.
 In what is regarded as an early example of experimental archaeology, the soldiers required 20 hours to construct an enclosure surrounded by a wall and wattle fence.
 While admiring the now overgrown and partially eroded ditch I realise that, a little over a year later, those same soldiers would probably have been digging trenches in the Great War.

 I head back to my car with the intention of spending the night in nearby Bad Homburg.
 Shall I wrestle with the GPS again or simply follow the road signs?